MobiusHorizons/domlette/README.md

 ### h

-Takes an an array of elements and outputs a node with the appropriate children attached
+Takes an array of elements and outputs a node with the appropriate children attached

 **Parameters**